AyushiPrakash/Praan/README.md

 ## Challenges faced
 1. Using Recharts instead of a canvas based chart library.
 Recharts uses svg and this why the charts start lagging when handling large amount of data.
 2. Coming from a web dev background, this was my first time working with a raw dataset and it was a challenging and fun learning experience.
+3. Since the data was not realtime, I assumed the current datetime to be the max timestamp available in the dataset.

 ## How to deploy
 1. Install Heroku CLI in your system.